Free Domestic Shipping on Orders Over $200

 That's it.
 Six clubs and you're tournament ready.
 If you want to learn more about what each club does and what the old names mean, check out our guide to hickory golf club types.

 The key is making sure your clubs are properly restored and playable.
 Cracked shafts, loose heads, and worn grips will ruin your experience before it starts.
 I restore every club that leaves my shop to tournament-ready condition, so you can focus on playing instead of worrying about equipment.
-Take a look at our hickory starter sets if you want a ready-to-play setup.
+Take a look at our $225 starter set if you want a ready-to-play setup.

 What About Golf Balls?